AmanNegi/FlutterUIKit/README.md

 flutter pub get
 ```

-2. Go to google firebase and create your own project and extract the googleservices.json.

-3. Run the project by running command:
+2. Run the project by running command:

 ```

 flutter run
 ```

-4. Use one of these commands to build the project:
+3. Use one of these commands to build the project:

 ```